mpsonntag/snippets/notes/worksconf/20200701_NFDI_workshop_04.md

 ## Comments and discussion
 - Philip Tovote
-  - pushing the envelop - when developing new techniques and methods or using emerging techinques, who decides what the standard should be.
-How can a workflow be established to decide how to deal with an emerging technology
+  - when developing new techniques and methods or using emerging techniques, who will decide what "the" standard should be.
+How can a workflow be established on making decisions how to deal with an emerging technology.
-  - HScherberger: it should be decided bottom up and via a discussion a consensus should be reached.
+  - Hansjoerg Scherberger: it should be decided bottom up and via a discussion a consensus will be reached.

 - Julien Colomb
   - how far does NFDI Neuro want to go.
 90% of people still use Excel; will they be approached and included?
-  - HScherberger: everyone should be included; if e,g, excel is used, then it should at least be documented
+  - Hansjoerg Scherberger: everyone should be included; if e.g. Excel is used, then it should at least be well documented how these files are to be interpreted and used.
-  - SGruen: pick people up where they are; in Juelich CSV sheets are supported (odmltables)
+  - Sonja Gruen: it is important to pick scientists up where they are; e.g. Juelich has developed a way to support CSV sheets (odmltables).

 - Sen Cheng
-  - many ideas are similar to INCF ideas.
-So there is already previous work, but why has not INCF accomplished the questions already?
+  - many ideas are similar to INCF ideas; there is already previous work, but why has the INCF not solved these questions?
-  - HScherberger: a problem there was that the community was not properly included and the projects have to be beneficial for many users.
+  - Hansjoerg Scherberger: an issue there was that the community was not properly included and projects have to be beneficial for many users.
-  - TWachtler
-    - good observation; the NFDI Neuro ideas do not come from nowhere.
-INCF has tried this in the past.
-Why does INCF did not succeed by now? because its a hard problem and the topics where too diverse for the available funding.
-NFDI Neuro does not provide that much funding either but it should be more focused on both topics and audience within Germany.
+  - Thomas Wachtler: this is a good observation; the NFDI Neuro ideas do not come out of the blue.
+INCF has tried solving similar problems in the past.
+Why did INCF not succeed by now?
+Because the addressed problems are hard ones and the topics where too diverse with respect to the available funding.
+NFDI Neuro does not provide that much funding either but it should be more focused with respect to both topics and audience within Germany.
 Through focus and funding it can succeed.
-    - SChen: would INCF agree with this observation
+    - Sen Chen: would INCF agree with this observation.
-    - INCF has acchieved quite a bit in certain areas but compared to the original scope it can be underestimated.
+    - INCF has achieved quite a lot in certain areas but compared to the original scope the achievements are underestimated.
 BIDS, Datalad and other approaches have their roots in INCF.
-So stating that INCF should have achieved more understates the achievements.
+So stating that INCF should have achieved more understates the actual accomplishments.
-    - HScherberger: Lucky to have INCF since NFDI Neuro can build on it and the problem of RDM is way more clear at this point in time than it was 10 years ago, in addition to more clear legal outlines.
+    - Hansjoerg Scherberger: Its lucky to have the INCF since NFDI Neuro can build on their experience and the problem of RDM is way clearer at this point in time than it was 10 years ago, in addition to more clear legal outlines.
-- MDenker
-  - INCF: important to mention that small size of community brings scientists closer together.
-Even if similar to INCF, the focus of NFDI Neuro is more on the adoption of tools instead of thinking bout which tools should be done.
-  - standardisation: NFDI Neuro should not be the standard of how to do things, but the things that work should be documented and guidelines should be available, plus a forum to discuss one workflow via another
+    - Michael Denker: with respect to the INCF it is important to mention that the comparable small size of the community in Germany brings scientists closer together within the country.
+Even if NFDI Neuro is similar to the INCF, the focus of NFDI Neuro is more on the adoption of tools instead of thinking about which tools should be developed.
+With respect to standardisation: NFDI Neuro should not enforce standards of how to do things, but standards that work should be documented and guidelines should be available, and it should provide and be a forum to discuss one workflow via another.

 - Lucia Melloni
-  - brainlab e.g. has tried this for some time. bottom up is good, but it is also good to know what has work and what has not. allen institute has an amazing project due to funding and we could benefit from what did not work for them.
+  - brainlab e.g. has tried such an approach for some time.
+Bottom up is good, but it is also good to know what has worked in the past and what did not succeed.
+The Allen Brain institute has an amazing project due to extensive funding; NFDI Neuro could and should benefit from which approaches did not succeed for them in the past.
-  - HScherberger: very good point; it is necessary to learn from past "mistakes".
+  - Hansjoerg Scherberger: very good point; it is necessary to learn from past "mistakes".
-  - AStein: the established connections to existing networks should make this very possible.
+  - Alexandra Stein: the established connections by NFDI Neuro to existing networks should make this point very feasable.

 - Severin Heumueller
-  - are there already tools for the community discussion and a workflow how to interact and informat participants?
+  - are there already tools available for the community discussion and a workflow how to interact with and inform participants?
-  - HScherberger: a support team should be included and outreach should also be supported to help with specific problems especially when setting up new techniques / software in a lab
+  - Hansjoerg Scherberger: a support team should be included and outreach should also be supported to help with specific problems; especially when setting up new techniques / software in a lab.
-  - MDenker: need to overcome the deadlock that a developer does not know whether the tool has problems in a specific use case - the platform should help provide low key feedback
+  - Michael Denker: also there is a need to overcome the deadlock that developers do not know whether their tool has problems in a specific use case; this platform should help provide low key feedback.
-  - SHeumueller: how will this solution be marketed so that people will be aware? are there better tools to reach people other than workshops or meetings?
+  - Severin Heumueller: how will this solution be marketed so that people will be aware of it?
+Are there better tools to reach people other than workshops or meetings?
-  - TWachtler: distributed via NWG mailinglists; first step was to reach people that are willing to participate and then grow once enough people are already supporters.
+  - Thomas Wachtler: information is also distributed via various mailinglists e.g. NWG; the first step was to reach people that are willing to participate and then grow, once enough people are NFDI Neuro participants or supporters.

 - Karl Kafitz:
-  - problem with metadata - officials are not happy with making data public and demand threefold documentation and in paper form. which might also be different between political districts. are there any efforts in this direction?
+  - there is a problem with metadata; local officials are not happy with making data public and demand threefold documentation in paper form.
+This might even be different between political districts.
+Are there any efforts in this direction?
-  - TWachtler: on paper is a problem.
-  - HScherberger: its ok to document day to day and do a printed and signed version at the end of the experiment (in lower saxony).
+  - Hansjoerg Scherberger: usually it is fine to document day to day on a digital basis and do a printed and signed version at the end of an experiment (at least in Lower Saxony).
-  - KKafitz: it is problematic to do work in duplicates, it simply binds tons of resources.
+  - Karl Kafitz: it is problematic to do this kind of work basically twice, since it simply binds of resources.
-  - TWachtler: could do a survey over multiple locations and point the officials to different locations where it works as well.
+  - Thomas Wachtler: a survey could be done over multiple locations and point the officials to different political districts where this kind of official documentation scheme works well.
-  - Otto Witte: every official does their own rules based on a common law
+  - Otto Witte: unfortunately basically all officials implement their own rules based on a common law.
-  - A Stein: this should be taken up since it is a very important point.
+  - Alexandra Stein: this should be taken up at a later point in time since it is a very important point.

 ## Chat
 Hans Scherberger: TA2 Systems & Behavioral Neuroscience comments: https://docs.google.com/document/d/1tJqNDFdmCW840Z2GhRIcM2r-ySf4IHx4p9eJ5mXuAmY/edit?usp=sharing